DK-Nguyen/custom-object-detection-and-3d-localization/README.md

-A software to automate the process of constructing the synthetic dataset in COCO format, training state-of-the-art neural networks from the framework [Detectron2](https://github.com/facebookresearch/detectron2), and doing depth estimate for the detected objects.
+A software to automate the process of constructing the synthetic dataset in COCO format, training state-of-the-art neural networks from the framework [Detectron2](https://github.com/facebookresearch/detectron2), and doing depth estimation for the detected objects.
+The results are detected objects with corresponding [x, y, z] coordinates relative to the camera.

 The whole pipeline could be seen in Figure 1
 ![](./images/pipelineV3.png)*Figure 1: Data processing and training pipeline*